mode777/cinemotion/README.md

 in-game sprites might share the same source.
 ```lua
     local text = cm.sprite.new(100,100,font,"Hello World")
     layer:addSprite(text)
 ```
 Now for the actual text on screen.
 We create a sprite, which is an object, that gets drawn to screen.
 In the parameters we first provide the X and Y coordinates for our sprite(100,100), provide a source (font) and provide an Index ("Hello World").

  An Index is, what connects a sprite and a source.
 Indices may vary depending of the kind of source used.
-On a tileset, it might be...
+Basically the index tells the engine what to do with the asset.
+Different sources take different indices.
+Fonts generally take strings, Spritesheets take numerical indices or string-keys depending on how it was constructed, a tileset might take a numerical index, to just draw a single tile, or a grid object to draw a whole tile layer.

+Last but not least we have to add our sprite into the layer, so the engine can draw it.
+Thats what the last line does.